AlexandreBRUXELLE/CarFleetManager/README.md

 ## Connect to database
 The first, create a WPF project (.Net Framework).
 The next step you need to create a database (the *"Server Explorer"* window).
 Right-click on the *"Create New SQL Server Database..."* item.

 To connect to the database, you need to use the [SqlConnection Class](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlconnection?view=netframework-4.8).
 The variable *connectionStringDB* you need to declare in the constructor.
 And also, you need to add the *using System.Configuration* reference.
+An example code for connecting to a database is shown below.

 ```csharp
  using System.Configuration;